ivaylo-mobile-dev/ionic-stencil-resume/README.md

 # Ionic Stencil Conference App

-A conference app built with Stencil to demonstrate Ionic
+A resume app built with Stencil to demonstrate Ionic

 ## Getting Started